starmaid/starmaid.github.io/blog/_posts/2024-07-13-block-printing-shirts.md

 ### Hacks

 Reddit suggested that if you are using water-based ink, to spray a little water on the fabric surface before printing.
-I think this helped a little, but I also forgot to do that on my production shirts because I didn't read my own notes.
+I think this helped a little, but I also forgot to do that on the green and yellow shirts because I didn't read my own notes.

 ### Small Scale